bassdman/modulerizr/README.md

 </html>
 ```

-Many solutions exist to reduce these problems in web projects, one of the most important ones is modularisation.
+Many solutions exist to reduce these problems in web projects, one of the most important ones is __modularisation__.
-With it you have many small components that don't affect any other - except you want it.
-There are many good frameworks that do a veeeery, very good job with it
+There are many good frameworks that use this pattern and do a veeeery, very good job with it
  - Angular
  - Vue
  - React
  - ... many other ones

 BUT: These Frameworks DON'T WORK GOOD WITHIN LEGACYPROJECTS.
 Have you ever seen Serverside-Syntax in Vue or Angular-Templates.
-No. That means you can not easily switch to modularisation when all your architecture is currently designed with php.
+No. If you have a legacy project and want to change it to a modular system, you will have big problems.
+That means you can not easily switch to modularisation when all your architecture is currently designed with php.

 Here's is a solutionen - where you can have serverside syntax AND modularisation without big effort.

 ## The solution
-Modulerizr.
+__Modulerizr__.

 While angular, react,... give you many great features from the scratch without having to think about it, Modulerizr does it vice versa.
 It gives you a simple infrastructure for modularisation and you can add the features you want.